 Making Money With Spotify

-Let's start out by talking about Spotify itself.
-Spotify makes it easy to find the music you want, all the time.
+For listeners, Spotify makes it easy to find the music you want, all the time.

 You can use it on your phone, on your tablet, on your computer, etc. Plus, there are literally millions of tracks on Spotify.
 You can also listen to not just music, but also popular podcasts with it.